takelley1/linux-notes/languages.md

 ---
 ### CSS

-released: 1996
+*Cascading Style Sheets*

-use: style sheet for presentation
+Examples:<br>
-examples:
+Released: 1996<br>

-- "Cascading Style Sheets"
+Use: Style sheet for presentation<br>

-- used to describe how HTML is presented on a web page
+- Used to describe how HTML is presented on a web page.
-- cornerstone of the web, along with HTML and JavaScript
+- Cornerstone of the web, along with HTML and JavaScript.

 ```css
 body {